nextflow-io/nextflow/docs/reference/stdlib.md

 `toList() -> List`
 : Converts the iterable to a list.
 : :::{danger}
   Converting an unordered collection to a list can lead to non-deterministic behavior.
+Consider using `sort()` instead to ensure a deterministic ordering.
 See {ref}`cache-nondeterministic-inputs` for more information.
   :::

 `toSet() -> Set`